 Also Read: Solar Generator Insights: Can It Really Power Your Home?

-Home Generator Sizing Chart Explained
+Home Generator Sizing Explained

 When it comes to figuring out what size generator you need for your house, a home generator sizing chart can be super handy.
 But before we dive into that chart, let’s talk about some important words you’ll see: “running watts” and “starting watts.”

-Understanding Power Output Labels
+Guiding Power Output Labels

 Running Watts: This is the number of watts a generator can handle all the time.
 It’s like a runner’s normal speed – not too fast, not too slow.
 For example, your fridge might need 700 running watts to keep cool every day.